Islam and secularism: Syria

 The process of secularization in Syria began under the French mandate in the 1920s and went on continuously under different governments since the independence.
-Syria has been governed by the Arab nationalist Ba'ath Party since 1963.
+Syria at some point has been governed by the Arab nationalist Ba'ath Party between 1963 and 2024.
 The Ba'ath government combined Arab socialism with secular ideology and an authoritarian political system.
 The constitution guarantees religious freedom for every recognized religious community, including many Christian denominations.
 All schools are government-run and non-sectarian, although there is mandatory religious instruction, provided in Islam and/or Christianity.
 Political forms of Islam are not tolerated by the government.
 The Syrian legal system is primarily based on civil law, and was heavily influenced by the period of French rule.
 It is also drawn in part from the Egyptian law of Abdel Nasser, quite from the Ottoman Millet system and very little from Sharia.
 Syria has separate secular and religious courts.
 Civil and criminal cases are heard in secular courts, while the Sharia courts handle personal, family, and religious matters in cases between Muslims or between Muslims and non-Muslims.
 Non-Muslim communities have their own religious courts using their own religious law.

 Iran

 Following the military coup of 21 February 1921, Reza Khan had established himself as the dominant political personality in the country.
 Fearing that their influence might be diminished, the clergy of Iran proposed their support and persuaded him to assume the role of the Shah.

 1925–1941: Reza Shah began to make some dramatic changes to Iranian society with the specific intention of westernization and removing religion from the public sphere.
 He changed religious schools to secular schools, built Iran's first secular university and banned the hijab in public.
 Nevertheless, the regime became totally undemocratic and authoritarian with the removal of Majles power (the first parliament in 1906) and the clampdown on free speech.

 1951–1953: During the early 1950s, Prime Minister Mohammad Mosaddegh was again forming a secular government with a socialist agenda with the specific aim of reducing the power held by the clergy.
 However, his plan to nationalize the colonial oil interests held by the Anglo-Iranian Oil Company, (later British Petroleum), attracted the ire of the United Kingdom.
-In response, the United Kingdom with the help of the CIA, supported a coup that removed Mossadeq from power and reinstated Mohammad Reza Shah.
+In response, the United Kingdom with the help of the CIA, supported a coup that removed Mossadeq from power and reinstated Mohammad Reza Pahlavi.

-1962–1963: Using the mandate of westernization, Mohammad Reza Shah introduced White Revolution, aiming to transform Iran into a Westernized secular capitalist country.
+1962–1963: Using the mandate of westernization, Mohammad Reza Pahlavi introduced the White Revolution, aiming to transform Iran into a westernized secular capitalist country.

-1963–1973: Opposition rallied united behind Ayatollah Ruhollah Khomeini and by the end of the 1970s the Shah was overthrown in an Islamic Revolution (1979).
+1963–1980: Opposition rallied united behind Ayatollah Ruhollah Khomeini, and by the end of the decade the Shah was overthrown in the 1979 Islamic Revolution.
+The country became an authoritarian Islamic Republic which has lasted to date.